emerzon1/ReactForBeginnersQuentinWattCourse/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+<details>This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).</details>

+The site can be found life at [Netlify](https://react-template-emerzon.netlify.app)

+You can also clone this project and run `npm i` to install dependencies, `npm start` to run in dev mode, and `npm run build` to build for production.

+<details><summary>Other available scripts</summary>
 ## Available Scripts

 In the project directory, you can run: